-Ready for an easy, flavor-packed dinner?
-Fajita Pasta Bake is loaded with all the flavors you love in a fajita, packed into an easy casserole bake!
+Ready for an easy baked pasta dinner?
+Chicken fajita pasta is loaded with all the flavors you love in a fajita packed into a creamy sauce and then baked super cheesy!

 What is fajita seasoning?